Austinn Jones

-In 1996 and 1997, Jones established himself as one of the league's better wingers/half-back flankers, with his pace and hard-running a big advantage for the Saints.
+In 1996 and 1997, Jones established himself as one of the league's better wingers/half-back flankers, with his pace and hard running a big advantage for the Saints.

-Jones played in St Kilda's 1996 pre-season final winning side – the club's first pre-season win.
+Jones played in St Kilda's victorious 1996 pre-season grand final side—the club's first pre-season premiership.

-Jones played in 22 of 22 matches in the 1997 home and away rounds in which St Kilda qualified in first position for the 1997 AFL finals, winning the club's second minor premiership.
+Jones played in 22 of 22 matches in the 1997 home-and-away rounds in which St Kilda qualified in first position for the 1997 AFL finals, winning the club's second minor premiership.
+St Kilda would make it to the 1997 AFL Grand Final but would lose to Adelaide by 31 points, their first of two successive premierships, although Jones kicked a goal and was among his side's best players.

-In 1997 he had a stellar year, Jones winning All-Australian selection.
+Jones's stellar 1997 season was capped off by earning All-Australian selection.

 In fact, Jones put the Saints in a very strong position, kicking a Goal of the Year contender with a magnificent long run and goal.
-At that stage the Saints had a comfortable lead and the Jones goal looked like the team would run away with the game.
+At that stage during that game, the Saints had a comfortable lead, and the Jones goal looked like the team would run away with the game.
 It was not to be, however, with the Saints forfeiting a half-time lead to lose the match.

-Jones played in St Kilda's 2004 pre-season final winning side – St Kilda's second pre-season final win.
+Jones played in St Kilda's victorious 2004 pre-season grand final side—St Kilda's second pre-season final win.

-Jones career suffered from inconsistency in the following years, however in 2004, the first year St Kilda made the finals since 1998, Jones again won All-Australian selection and was back to his best.
-However Jones, even then, doubted whether he would be able to cope with the mental pressures of AFL football, and was even considering retirement.
+Jones career suffered from inconsistency in the following years; however, in 2004, the first year St Kilda had made the finals since 1998, Jones again won All-Australian selection and was back to his best.
+However, Jones, even then, doubted whether he would be able to cope with the mental pressures of AFL football, and was even considering retirement at just 27 years old.